 Pros: ++Excellent Theming

 The cards also serve as a functional reminder of what each card is worth and what you get for having sets.
-This is done in a way that isn’t invasive and yet sticks out enough to be valuable and easy to explain.
-I’m a super-fan of game components that serve as reminders for the rules.
+This is done in a way which isn’t invasive and yet sticks out enough to be valuable and easy to explain.
+I’m a super-fan of game components which serve as reminders for the rules.

 There’s not a whole lot to the production of this game.
 It’s 108 cards that come in a tin.
 Maybe it’s just a personal thing but I hate tins.